 They remind me of a traditional side dish in my hometown in Panama, Temptation Plantains, because they are a lovely sweet side dish that works very well to pair as part of a big savory dishes banquet.

-This sweet mashed potatoes recipe is made with only four ingredients, they are creamy, easy, and make the perfect side dish!
+This sweet mashed potatoes recipe has only four ingredients; they are creamy, easy, and make the perfect side dish!